Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Parabolic Category in Complex Rank and the Main Conjecture

 \subsection{Background on Deligne Categories}

-We briefly recall the definition of a symmetric tensor category, referring the reader to \cite{EGNO} for details.

 A \textit{symmetric tensor category} is a rigid symmetric monoidal category with a compatible structure of a $\fk$-linear abelian category, subject to the requirement that the monoidal bifunctor $\ox$ is additive and $\fk$-linear in both arguments.
-Moreover, we ask that the monoidal unit is simple.
+Moreover, we ask that the monoidal unit be simple, that all Hom spaces be finite-dimensional, and that all objects have finite length.
+We refer the reader to \cite{EGNO} for more details.

-By abuse of notation, we will often drop the associativity and unit constraints as well as the braiding for a symmetric tensor category.
+By abuse of notation, we will often omit the associativity and unit constraints as well as the braiding for a symmetric tensor category.
 Moreover, we will write $\ev_X: X^* \ox X \to \unit$ and $\coev_X: \unit \to X \ox X^*$ for the evaluation and coevaluation maps for the object $X$, dropping the subscript $X$ if it is clear from context.

-Symmetric tensor categories provide a general setting to study categorical generalizations of representation theoretic objects.
-Next, we recall the construction of Deligne's interpolating categories $\cD_t$, which are symmetric tensor categories that cannot be realized as the symmetric tensor category of representations of any algebraic supergroup scheme.
+Deligne's interpolating categories $\cD_t$ are certain symmetric tensor categories that cannot be realized as the symmetric tensor category of representations of any algebraic supergroup scheme.
+They are obtained by interpolating the representation categories of the general linear groups $\GL_m$.
 For a detailed exposition, we refer the reader to \cite{hu2024introductiondelignecategories}.

 \begin{defn} For any $t \in \fk$, the \textit{oriented Brauer category} $\cD_t^0$ is the rigid $\fk$-linear symmetric monoidal category generated by an object $\uparrow$ of dimension $t$.
-We write $\downarrow$ for the dual of $\uparrow$.
-See \cite{BCNR} for more details. \end{defn}
+We write $\downarrow$ for the dual of $\uparrow$. \end{defn}

-For each $r,s \geq 0$, the endomorphism algebra of $\uparrow^{\ox r} \ox \downarrow^{\ox s}$ in $\cD_t^0$ is the walled Brauer algebra of dimensions $r,s$ and parameter $t$.
-In turn, consider the Karoubi envelope $\cD_t$ obtained from $\cD_t^0$ by taking its additive completion and formally adjoining images of all idempotents.
+For $r,s \geq 0$, the endomorphism algebra of $\uparrow^{\ox r} \ox \downarrow^{\ox s}$ in $\cD_t^0$ is the \textit{walled Brauer algebra} of dimensions $r,s$ and parameter $t$.
+Consider the Karoubi envelope $\cD_t$ obtained from $\cD_t^0$ by taking its additive completion and formally adjoining images of all idempotents.
 If $t \not \in \ZZ$, then Deligne and Milne \cite{deligne_milne} showed that the category $\cD_t$ is a semisimple symmetric tensor category.